ctford/traversy/README.md

 This also violates sequential composition.

+## Will updates preserve the structure of the target?

+Yes.
+Whether you focus on a map, a set, a vector or a sequence, the structure of the target will remain the same after an update.
+This is due to use of `conj` internally.

 ## Can I compose these Lenses with ordinary function composition?

 No. Unlike Haskell Lenses, these are not represented as functions.
 You can, however, use `combine`